golang/tools/internal/mcp/design/design.md

   Handler: s.FileReadResourceHandler("/public")})
 ```

-Servers support all of the resource-related spec methods:
+Server sessions also support the spec methods `ListResources` and `ListResourceTemplates`,

-- `ListResources` and `ListResourceTemplates` for listings.
-- `ReadResource` to get the contents of a resource.
-- `Subscribe` and `Unsubscribe` to manage subscriptions on resources.

-We also provide iterator methods `Resources` and `ResourceTemplates`.
+and the corresponding iterator methods `Resources` and `ResourceTemplates`.

-`ReadResource` checks the incoming URI against the server's list of
-resources and resource templates to make sure it matches one of them,
-then returns the result of calling the associated reader function.

 #### Subscriptions